-The Remarketed Bonds maturing April 1, 2015 through April 1, 2019, inclusive, are not subject to redemption at the option of the Corporation.
-The Remarketed Bonds maturing after April 1, 2019 are subject to redemption at the option of the Corporation at any time on or after April 1, 2019, either as a whole or in part in such order of maturity as the Corporation may determine (and if less than all of a maturity is to be redeemed, in such manner as the Trustee may determine), at par plus accrued interest to the date of redemption.
+The Series 2010A Subordinate Bonds maturing April 1, 2011 through April 1, 2020, inclusive, are not subject to redemption at the option of the Corporation.
+The Series 2010A Subordinate Bonds maturing after April 1, 2020 are subject to redemption at the option of the Corporation at any time on or after April 1, 2020, either as a whole or in part in such order of maturity as the Corporation may determine (and if less than all of a maturity is to be redeemed, in such manner as the Trustee may determine), at par plus accrued interest to the date of redemption.
+See Appendix A-2, "Summary of Certain Provisions of the Subordinate Resolution - Notice of Redemption."

-Book-Entry Only System
+Book-Entry-Only System

-Beneficial ownership interests in the Remarketed Bonds will be available in book-entry-only form, in Authorized Denominations.
-Purchasers of beneficial ownership interests in the Remarketed Bonds will not receive certificates representing their interests in the Remarketed Bonds purchased.
+Beneficial ownership interests in the Series 2010A Subordinate Bonds will be available in book-entry-only form, in Authorized Denominations.
+Purchasers of beneficial ownership interests in the Series 2010A Subordinate Bonds will not receive certificates representing their interests in the Series 2010A Subordinate Bonds purchased.

-The Depository Trust Company ("DTC"), New York, NY, will act as securities depository for the Remarketed Bonds.
-The Remarketed Bonds will be issued as fully-registered securities registered in the name of Cede & Co.
+The Depository Trust Company ("DTC"), New York, New York, will act as securities depository for the Series 2010A Subordinate Bonds.
+The Series 2010A Subordinate Bonds will be issued as fully-registered securities registered in the name of Cede & Co.
 (DTC's partnership nominee) or such other name as may be requested by an authorized representative of DTC.
-One fully-registered bond certificate will be issued for each maturity of each series of the Remarketed Bonds, each in the aggregate principal amount of such maturity and will be deposited with DTC.
+One fully-registered bond certificate will be issued for each maturity of the Series 2010A Subordinate Bonds, each in the aggregate principal amount of such maturity and will be deposited with DTC.

 DTC is a limited-purpose trust company organized under the New York Banking Law, a "banking organization" within the meaning of the New York Banking Law, a member of the Federal Reserve System, a "clearing corporation" within the meaning of the New York Uniform Commercial Code, and a "clearing agency" registered pursuant to the provisions of Section 17A of the Securities Exchange Act of 1934.
-DTC holds and provides asset servicing for over 3.5 million issues of U.S. and non-U.S. equity issues, corporate and municipal debt issues, and money market instruments (from over 100 countries) that DTC's participants ("Direct Participants") deposit with DTC.
+DTC holds and provides asset servicing for over 3.5 million U.S. and non-U.S. equity issues, corporate and municipal debt issues, and money market instruments (from over 100 countries) that DTC's participants ("Direct Participants") deposit with DTC.
 DTC also facilitates the post-trade settlement among Direct Participants of sales and other securities transactions in deposited securities, through electronic computerized book-entry transfers and pledges between Direct Participants' accounts.
 This eliminates the need for physical movement of securities certificates.
 Direct Participants include both U.S. and non-U.S. securities brokers and dealers, banks, trust companies, clearing corporations, and certain other organizations.
 DTC is a wholly-owned subsidiary of The Depository Trust & Clearing Corporation ("DTCC").
 DTCC is the holding company for DTC, National Securities Clearing Corporation and Fixed Income Clearing Corporation, all of which are registered clearing agencies.
 DTCC is owned by the users of its regulated subsidiaries.
 Access to the DTC system is also available to others such as both U.S. and non-U.S. securities brokers and dealers, banks, trust companies, and clearing corporations that clear through or maintain a custodial relationship with a Direct Participant, either directly or indirectly ("Indirect Participants").
 The DTC Rules applicable to its Participants are on file with the Securities and Exchange Commission.